shikander/ITunesSearchTest/README.md

 To clone/access the project use following command:
 **git clone https://github.com/shikander/ITunesSearchTest**

-To run all test execute following command in terminal **mvn clean install**
+To run all tests, execute following command in terminal:
+**mvn clean install**